-Susanna "Susan" (Sturtz) Hoyman was born in about 1807 in Southampton Township, Somerset County, PA, the daughter of John "Adam" and Maria "Catherine" (Gaumer) Sturtz Sr. She and her husband were pioneers of Illinois.
+Susanna "Susan" (Sturtz) Hoyman was born on Sept.
+14, 1811 in Southampton Township, Somerset County, PA, the daughter of John "Adam" and Maria "Catherine" (Gaumer) Sturtz Sr. She and her husband were pioneers of Illinois.

-She married Rev. John Hoyman (1811-1867), a native of Somerset County.
-In a profile of his son Henry in the book In the Foot-prints of the Pioneers of Stephenson County, Illinois, the following is written about Rev. John:
+She married Rev. John Hoyman Jr. (1811-1867), a native of Wellersburg, Somerset County and son of John Henry and Elizabeth Susan (Uhl) Hoyman Sr. In a profile of his son Henry in the book In the Foot-prints of the Pioneers of Stephenson County, Illinois, the following is written about Rev. John:

 They are believed to be the same John and Susanna Hoyman who, in 1850, resided in Berlin, Somerset County, PA.